Pool Excavation Cost: What Affects the Price in 2026

 5. Groundwater

 If your water table is within 4 feet of your pool floor depth, expect dewatering costs.
 Continuous pumping during excavation and the concrete shell installation (typically several days to a week) runs $800–$2,500 on a standard pool project.
-Pool contractors in areas with high water tables build this into their pricing — ask explicitly whether dewatering is included.
+Pool contractors in areas with high water tables build this into their pricing, so ask explicitly whether dewatering is included.

 Pool Excavation and Soil Disposal